gilbarbara/react-joyride/docs/Callback.md

 # Callback

+You can get Joyride's state change using the `callback` prop.

-You will receive a plain object with the state changes.
+It will receive a plain object with the state changes.

-Examples:
+Example data:

 ```
 {